ortus-docs/docbox-docs/README.md

 ---
 description: >-
-  DocBox is a JavaDoc-style documentation generator for your ColdFusion (CFML) codebase
+  DocBox is a JavaDoc-style documentation generator for your BoxLang and CFML Applications codebase
 ---